-A mitered edge is created when the corners of two slabs are cut to a 45 degree angle to seamlessly join together.
+Firstly, a mitered edge is created when the corners of two slabs are cut to a 45-degree angle to seamlessly join together.
 Thus, creating the look from the Arabescato counter shown above.
 This type of edge comes in handy when you would like the appearance of a thicker countertop, waterfall island, or custom trough sink.

-When you see an extra thick countertop, it is probably not an 8cm or 3 inch thick slab.
-Rather, you are looking at a mitered edge that was flawlessly fabricated to look as if the veining “wraps” around the edges.
+Therefore, when you see an extra-thick countertop, it is probably not an 8cm or 3-inch thick slab.
+What you are seeing is most likely a mitered edge that was flawlessly fabricated to look as if the veining “wraps” around the edges for a seamless look.

-Using a mitered edge is a great way to make your countertops the focal point of the space as it will instantly create a luxurious and expensive feel.
-This technique can also be used in reverse to create custom built in sinks, cabinets, or other features.
+Additionally, a mitered edge is a great way to make your countertops the focal point of the space as it will instantly create a luxurious and expensive feel.
+Notably, this technique can also be used in reverse to create custom built-in sinks, cabinets, or other features.
 All things considered, choosing an edge style comes down to your personal taste.
 For this reason, if you prefer the styles we have mention, then a mitered edge just might be right for you.